-Suppliers must not under any circumstances employ children who are younger than 15 years of age or who fall below the local legal minimum working age or the applicable age for completion of compulsory education, whichever age is the highest.
+Suppliers shall not employ children under the age of 15 years or who fall below the local legal minimum working age, whichever is the lower.

-Suppliers must establish appropriate hiring systems and practices (such as but not limited to taking reasonable measures to ensure that proof of age documents are accurate and complete) to ensure that no under-age persons are employed and that all applicable local laws, regulations and industry standards are applied.
+Suppliers must establish appropriate hiring systems and practices (such as but not limited to taking reasonable measures to ensure that proof of age documents are accurate and complete) to ensure that no under-age persons are employed and that all applicable local laws, regulations, and industry standards are applied.